suites-dev/docs.suites.dev/docs/guides/virtual-test-container.md

 This separation happens automatically.
 The Virtual Test Container uses token injection as a signal that something is an I/O boundary.

-## Characteristics

-The Virtual Test Container delivers several concrete benefits.
-Let's look at what this means in practice.

-**Speed:** The Virtual Test Container creates only the dependencies the test actually needs.

-The performance difference:
-- **Full IoC/DI container**: Initializes 500+ classes, takes 2-5 seconds
-- **Virtual container**: Creates 1-10 classes, takes 50-100ms

-Test suites run 20-40x faster.
-Instead of waiting several seconds for each test file to initialize, startup is near-instant.
-Over hundreds or thousands of tests, this compounds into substantial time savings.

-**Type Safety:** Tests receive full TypeScript support throughout.

-The Virtual Test Container generates mocks that maintain the original types.
-When calling `unitRef.get(UserApi)`, TypeScript knows the result is a `Mocked<UserApi>` with all the original methods available.
-No `as any` casts or type assertions that hide potential errors.

-**Automatic:** Mock creation and wiring happen without manual intervention.

-Write `TestBed.solitary(UserService).compile()` to create a fully configured test environment.
-When adding a new dependency to `UserService`, existing tests continue working without modification.
-The Virtual Test Container adapts to the class structure automatically.

-**Framework Agnostic:** The same concepts work across all supported dependency injection frameworks.

-Whether using NestJS, InversifyJS, or any other IoC framework, the Virtual Test Container provides consistent behavior.
-Learn the pattern once and apply it everywhere.

 ## Next Steps

 Explore how to use the Virtual Test Container in different testing scenarios: